ba2hankaya/ArgumentParser/README.md

 //Any values passed with a flag will try to be parsed to int, double, bool, DateTime in order. if non are valid, the value will be returned as a string.

 ```

+> [!IMPORTANT]
+> If an error is occured during parsing due to user input, an expando object with only "err_msg" property will be returned.
+Use `ArgumentParser.HasProperty(expando, "err_msg") == true` to see if user input was valid.

 More examples are present in the ArgumentParserTests/ArgumentParserTests.cs